ericgaspar/signal_ynh/doc/DESCRIPTION.md

-signal is a user-friendly music sequencer application developed using web technology, designed for seamless, cross-platform use.
+Signal is a user-friendly music sequencer application developed using web technology, designed for seamless, cross-platform use.

 ### Features